giellalt/lang-bxr/src-fst-affixes-adjectives.lexc.md

 # Buryaad adjective morphology

-LEXICON adj  just adding the +A tag.
+just adding the +A tag.

 * * *